Off The Beaten Track

 We road-tripped in South Africa like the locals did and loved every minute of it...

-Have you ever travelled somewhere and just wanted to "fit in"... you know, "do it as the locals do it"?
+Have you ever traveled somewhere and just wanted to "fit in"... you know, "do it as the locals do it"?

 Guess what?
 We did it and loved it!!

 On arrival, we collected our car before heading to the hotel we were staying in for the night.
-Luckily, the shops open early and close quite late, so we managed to purchase our groceries and supplies from the local shops.
+Luckily, the shops opened early and closed quite late, so we managed to purchase our groceries and supplies from the local shops.
 We giggled as we were determined to try the local foods like Chakalaka (try to pronounce that hahaha!)

 The next day, we drove around the beautiful Cape Town Peninsular and headed into the Winelands.
 We stayed the night in Robertson on the famous Route 62 - a breathtaking drive.
 Having a traditional braai dinner and sipping on craft beer and some amazing South African wine was the order of the day.

 After packing up, we headed on a scenic drive from Roberson to Oudtshoorn with a stop for milkshakes at the Diesel & Creme, Barrydale.
 The beauty of the Cape is jaw-dropping and Oudtshoorn was an awesome stop!
 Our visits to the Cango Caves and Highgate Ostrich farm were loads of fun.
 The hospitality and friendliness of these small places were so special.